Jacob Bosiokovic: St. Louis Cardinals (second stint)

 On February 9, 2024, Bosiokovic signed a minor league contract to return to the St. Louis Cardinals organization.
 He began the year with the Triple–A Memphis Redbirds, and recorded a 3.00 ERA with 38 strikeouts in 25 games.
 On June 30, 2024, Bosiokovic was selected to the 40-man roster and promoted to the major leagues for the first time.
 He went unused out of the bullpen and was optioned back to Memphis on July 5, becoming a phantom ballplayer.
 Bosiokovic was designated for assignment following the promotion of Michael McGreevy on July 31.
 He cleared waivers and was sent outright to Memphis on August 2.
 Bosiokovic was released by the Cardinals organization on September 26.

 Minnesota Twins

 On January 17, 2025, Bosiokovic signed a minor league contract with the Minnesota Twins.
 In 19 appearances for the Triple-A St. Paul Saints, he struggled to an 0–3 record and 7.66 ERA with 26 strikeouts across 22 1/3 innings pitched.
 On June 15, Bosiokovic was released by the Twins organization.
+He was not picked up by another club, and has not pitched professionally since.